 Who Am I?

 Hello, my name is Samuel Benton!
-I earned my B.S. in Software Engineering and B.S. in Computer Engineering in 2016 also from the University of Texas at Dallas.
-I am a currently Software Engineering doctoral candidate attending the University of Texas at Dallas under the supervision of Dr. Lingming Zhang.
+I earned my B.S. in Software Engineering and B.S. in Computer Engineering in 2016 and Masters in Software Engineering in 2019 from the University of Texas at Dallas.
+I am a currently Software Engineering doctoral candidate attending the University of Texas at Dallas under the supervision of Dr. Lingming Zhang and Dr. Adrian Marcus.

 Software Engineering Research Topics